sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 CIRM_Tutorial_1.sws
 }}}

-We translate the sws worksheet into a ReStructuredText syntax file (.rst) using `sage -sws2rst`.
+We translate the sws worksheet into a !ReStructuredText syntax file (.rst) using `sage -sws2rst`.
 This creates also a directory of images:

 {{{
 $ sage -sws2rst CIRM_Tutorial_1.sws